Giants vs. Red Sox MLB Betting Odds, Trends & Prediction

 Fenway Park, Boston, MA

-As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Red Sox’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 65% of bets are on the Marlins’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Giants vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 4 of Boston’s last 5 games against San Francisco
+Over/Under has gone UNDER in 5 of Boston’s last 6 games against San Francisco

-Over/Under has gone OVER in 10 of San Francisco’s last 14 games on the road
+The total has gone UNDER in 4 of San Francisco’s last 5 games on the road

-The total has gone UNDER in 8 of Boston’s last 11 games played in May
+The total has gone UNDER in 12 of Boston’s last 17 games against an opponent in the National League West Division

 Giants vs. Red Sox MLB BETTING PREDICTION

 Take Boston.
-The Giants are just 11-37 in their last 48 road games, are 2-7 in their last nine games when playing Boston on the road and are 1-4 in their last five games when facing an opponent from the American League East.
-On the other side, the Red Sox are 7-3 in their last 10 games overall and are 6-1 in their last seven interleague games.
+The Red Sox are 8-3 in their last 11 games, are 5-2 in their last seven games at home and is 8-3 in their last 11 games against an opponent from the National League.
+On the other side, the Giants are just 11-38 in their last 49 road games, is 2-8 in their last 10 road games against Boston and is 1-5 in their last six games when facing an American League East Division opponent.